Winter Fashion Pallet—With Three Great Exceptions

 A Muted Fall/Winter Fashion Pallet—With Three Great Exceptions

 This fall and winter, fortune favors a muted pallet.
 Those lucky few fashionistas that decide what everyone wears each season have given the new colors spunky names like the light tan “Nomad,” and “Iron” that is, by any other name, dark grey.
-Mix these with a light rose pink, a Warm Olive, and a burnt salmon sienna, and this fall is less autumn leaves and winter cheer and more cozy gothic.
+Mix these with a light rose pink, a Warm Olive, and a burnt salmon sienna, and this fall is fewer autumn leaves and winter cheer and cozier gothic.
 But for jewelry lovers this isn’t tragic, it’s lucky.
 The muted pallet makes accessorizing with the season’s three more deeply hued colors a cinch.
 They can rejoice in the gem colors American Beauty, Purple Heart, and Majolica Blue.

 American Beauty is a perfectly balanced true red, flattering all skin tones.
 The color is brilliant as glass beads in earrings or on necklaces and goes great with black.
 The designers had a patriotic feel in mind for this tone, but this is a new red for rougher times and the tough, but still romantic, strong woman.